Maine DUI / OUI Injuries Attorney

 A felony charge will also be listed on the criminal record of the person that is convicted.
 This type of conviction can damage the life of a suspect in many ways.
 Educational institutions and businesses perform background checks before admitting or hiring individuals.
 Many times a felony conviction will be grounds for rejection without even giving you a chance to explain.

 OUI Injury Lawyer in Maine

 Being accused of a DUI is stressful enough, but if you are involved in a DUI accident where injuries have occurred, the consequences can be even greater.
 All instances involving an OUI charge need to be taken serious.
 There are, however, various circumstances that are considered with an even greater level of importance.
 When driving under the influence it can be challenging for a driver to correctly maneuver a car.
 In many cases this may lead to an accident.
 Not every accident is the result of drunk driving and sometimes those that are involved in one can be wrongly accused of being under the influence when the accident was simply a mistake.

 Challenging the evidence is important since the findings of a field sobriety test, blood test or breath test can be inaccurate.
 A conviction for drinking and driving will come with varying consequences such as fines or license suspension.
 There are different degrees of a conviction that are dependent on the factors of each specific case.
 Those charges that include an injury to another individual, whether they were in your car, another car or not in a vehicle at all, can significantly increase the stakes in a case.
 If you are facing a DUI charge after a serious accident, you are going to want the best legal care available.
-The Law Office of William T. Bly has the experience to defend you against serious charges.
+The DUI injury lawyers have the experience to defend you against serious charges.

-If you have been charged with a OUI in Maine, call us now.
+If you have been charged with an OUI in Maine, call us now.